-This report documents and describes the development and construction of the Toll 49 Segment 4 Project during the period from March 1, 2018 through April 1, 2018.
+This report documents and describes development and construction activities on the Toll 49 Segment 4 Project that occurred primarily during the 2nd quarter of fiscal year 2018 and covers a period extending from January 1, 2018 to April 1, 2018.
 This Project is being developed and constructed by the North East Texas Regional Mobility Authority ("the Authority").
 The Segment 4 Project is funded by Series 2016A Senior Lien bonds, and funds committed by the Federal Highway Administration (FHWA) and the Texas Department of Transportation (TxDOT).